urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 ## Rails autoloading pitfalls

-For the sake of an already over-long post, I'm going to cover in detail just two of the ways Rails autoloading has tripped me up.
-There are more, but I hope these are illustrative of the sort of problems autoloading causes.
+For the sake of an already over-long post, I'm going to cover in detail just two of the ways Rails autoloading can trip us up.
+There are more, but these are illustrative of the sort of problems autoloading causes.

 ### Lost nesting information

-We've seen how the nesting in which a constant is referenced determines where it is looked for by Ruby.
+We've seen how the nesting in which a constant is referred to determines where it is looked for by Ruby.
 But we also saw that Rails doesn't receive any nesting information, so is forced to guess at the intended constant, using an assumed nesting and knowledge of what's already